 National death data

-As the appointed Australian Coordinating Registry (ACR), we have the approval of all Australian Registry of Births, Deaths and Marriages (RBDM) offices (the data custodians) to provide services accessing these datasets on their behalf to an approved agency or applicant.
+As the appointed Australian Coordinating Registry (ACR), we have the approval of all Australian registries of births, deaths and marriages (RBDMs), the data custodians, to provide services for accessing these datasets to an approved agency or applicant on their behalf.

 You can apply to get this information once only, or on a recurring basis.